eolybq/tsla_sentiment_prediction/readme.md

 - Weighted recall and precision indicate models have limited ability to correctly identify all positive cases and avoid false positives
 - Log Loss metric indicates models have limited confidence in their predictions
 - On ROC AUC metric, models show relatively weak ability to differentiate between classes across different thresholds
+- These models perform quite well on clasification prediction task given hard predictability of short horizon log return

 ### Short-term stock returns exhibit very low predictability.
-All tested models achieved only marginal improvements over randomness, which is consistent with the known difficulty of short-horizon financial forecasting.
+All tested models achieved only marginal improvements over basic mean of y or randomness, which is consistent with the known difficulty of short-horizon financial forecasting.
 Moreover, sentiment extracted from tweets does not provide strong predictive power in these settings.
 - **Though regression models perform quite well on visualizations, metrics show they aren't really reliable**
+- **All models combined (classification and regression) show that in these settings, they are better in predicting the direction of future log return than the size of its change**
-- **There aren't any significant patterns/relationships in this data finded, which when modeled with these models, could be reliably used to predict log return, or rise/other binary variable of TSLA.
-All classificator models shows accuracy slightly above 0.50 and regressor models show similar MSE to basic ARIMA of low order, which also by plot show weak oscilation around mean (~0) of the log return timeseries.**
+- **There aren't any sufficient significant patterns/relationships in this data finded, which when modeled with these models, could be reliably used to predict log return of TSLA.
+Regressor models show similar MSE to basic ARIMA of low order, which also by plot show weak oscilation around mean (~0) of the log return timeseries.**

 - **NOTE**: